mprevide/dojot-module-nodejs/README.md

 # **License**

-The Kafka-WS source code is released under Apache License 2.0.
+The dojot-module-nodejs source code is released under Apache License 2.0.

 Check NOTICE and LICENSE files for more information.